Peñoles Invests in Renewable Energy for Self-SupplyMon, 10/21/2013 - 17:30

 Following the completion of Phase I of the Fuerza Eólica del Istmo wind farm, with 50MW installed capacity located in the La Ventosa region of Oaxaca, Peñoles has added another 30MW in Phase II.
 This brings the company’s total wind power investment to US$175 million and enables the company to generate up to 15% of its annual consumption.
 The process of constructing these wind projects has met with relatively little operational issues or social resistance, since Peñoles gave careful attention to these issues, and was able to apply certain skills that it had developed as a mining company.
 “Our company has acquired skills in engineering and construction; we do not actually execute the construction of the project but we closely supervise it,” states Vaca Durán.
 “Peñoles has also people fully devoted to negotiate land access, since this is needed to deal with ejidos and comuneros for the mining projects, and these land owners do not always have their papers in order and sometimes they inherit or sell their land through verbal commitment.
 Our negotiators are very gentle and offer these people important benefits with a view to developing a good relationship with the community, even though costs are an ongoing concern.
 The land negotiators and the engineering department at Peñoles were the key to the success of this project.”

 The expertise of the mining industry has proven to be an important asset when developing renewable energy projects.
 However, given the lack of transmission infrastructure in Mexico not every mining company has the financial strength to participate in these projects, since putting in transmission lines can represent up to 15% of the cost of the project.
 “The government should actively develop transmission infrastructure, and private investment will come,” Vaca Durán adds.
-“By reducing the costs of renewable energy projects, through cutting subsidies, an increasing number of companies will be able to participate in self-supply schemes, reducing their energy expenses and increasing the competitiveness of the Mexican industrial sector.”
+“By reducing the costs of renewable energy projects (no subsidies), an increasing number of companies will be able to participate in self-supply schemes, reducing their energy expenses and increasing the competitiveness of the Mexican industrial sector.”